-The AAS program offers classroom and online learning from any of our 11 campuses, but must be completed online or at the Livonia campus.
+The AAS program offers classroom and online learning.
 It is an ideal stepping-stone for our Bachelor of Science Health Information Management program to open greater potential and earning capacity for students who choose to go further.

 Davenport’s AAS HIT and BS HIM degrees are accredited by the Commission on Accreditation for Health Informatics and Information Management (CAHIIM).